 - at least once a year at a City-sponsored fundraising or charity event

 - at a minimum of two City of Edmonton official functions each year

-Across Canada today, there are Poet Laureates representing the cities of Toronto and Brantford in Ontario, Halifax, Nova Scotia, St. John's, Newfoundland, the Province of Saskatchewan and the Government of Canada.
+Across Canada today, there are Poet Laureates representing cities such as Toronto and Brantford in Ontario, Halifax, Nova Scotia, St. John's, Newfoundland, as well as the Province of Saskatchewan and the Government of Canada.